Content Migrations in Contember

 Applying Migrations

-To run your content migrations, use the Contember CLI’s migration:execute command.
+To run your content migrations, use the Contember CLI’s migrations:execute command.

 Execution Model for Function Migrations